Bobrac3023/Project4_roshan/README.md

       - Logout
     - Protected views like “reservation list”, “update”, and “delete” are restricted to logged-in users

+- Responsive Data manipulations
+    - Users see updated content after submission
+    - No manual refresh is needed
+    - Modal is used for reservation form on home page → good UX design

+  - **User Actions Receive Immediate Feedback**
+    - All core actions (Create, Update, Delete) are:
+      - Form-based, using POST methods
+      - Backed with messages like:
+        - messages.success(request, "Reservation submitted successfully!")
+        - messages.error(request, "Reservation not found")
+    - This provides real-time confirmation to the user.

+  - **Views Render Updated Data Immediately**
+    - After creating a reservation → user is redirected to the reservation list with updated info.
+    - After updating or deleting → same pattern: redirect and update.
+    - Feedback entries are immediately visible due to:
+      - feedbacks = Feedback.objects.order_by('-created_on')
+    - The latest data is shown right after submission.

 - Security and Validation.
   - CSRF protection included in all forms.
   - ***login_required*** decorator,a built-in Django tool used to restrict access to certain views unless the user is authenticated applied above function-based view (FBV)